benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Flow](https://flow.org/) - A type system for JavaScript, similar to [TypeScript](https://typescriptlang.org/).
 Flow is, IMO, the superior typechecker in several respects, including correctness and performance, but unfortunately few libraries distribute type declarations for it.
 - [Goatcounter](https://www.goatcounter.com) - Free web analytics that won't let Big Tech spy on your users.
 Stopped using because I don't get enough traffic to care about analytics.
+- [Pale Moon](https://palemoon.org) - a fork of the Firefox browser, free of bloatware and adware, but with support for many modern web APIs.
+(And yes, their website circa 2024 _was_ the ultimate inspiration for the design of this page!)
+I switched back to Firefox because I wanted to install extensions.

 ### Tools I Might Use Someday